ylin910095/axialdb_2pt/README.md

 `gather_dataset` will return two python dictionaries.
 Both dictionaries have keys given by the returned string of `generate_tag_baryon` according to the correlators you query.
 These keys are called datatags and are used extensively to identity the correlators within the program.

-For a given key, the first dictionary will return a list of raw correlator quried for a given configuration from the database __AFTER__ blocking and time source averaging.
+For a given key, the first dictionary will return a list of raw correlator queried for a given configuration from the database __AFTER__ blocking and time source averaging.
 The configuration information is given by the second dictionary.
 The configuration is a string that contains series, trajectory, and time source for the given correlator.

 An example will be 'a00110_t036+a00115_t038'.
 If blocking or time source averaging, the string can be separated by '+' character.
 In this case, we are blocking two configurations: series a, trajectory 110, time source 36 and series a, trajectory 115, time source 38.